Richard de Lucy

-Richard de Luci (or Lucy; 1089 – 14 July 1179) was first noted as High Sheriff of Essex, after which he was made Chief Justiciar of England.
+Richard de Lucy, Luci, Lucie, or Lusti (1089 – 14 July 1179), also known as Richard the Loyal, was first noted as High Sheriff of Essex, after which he was made Chief Justiciar of England.

-Biography
+Life

+The De Lucy family took its surname from Lucé in southern Normandy, then still held by the English kings.
+Richard inherited from his father estates in Norfolk, Suffolk, Kent, and Normandy.
 His mother was Aveline, the niece and heiress of William Goth.
-In the charter for Sées Cathedral in February 1130–31 Henry I refers to Richard de Luci and his mother, Aveline.
+In the charter for Sées Cathedral in February 1130–31 Henry I refers to Richard de Lucy and his mother, Aveline.
 His brother, Walter de Luci, was abbot of Battle Abbey.
+De Lucy's wife, Rohese, who is named in several documents, was possibly a sister of Faramus de Boulogne.
+Rohese and Faramus were children of William de Boulogne who was the son of Geoffrey fitz Eustace (son of Eustace II, Count of Boulogne) and Beatrice, daughter of Norman magnate Geoffrey de Mandeville.

-An early reference to the de Luci family refers to the render by Henry I of the Lordship of Diss, Norfolk to Richard de Luci, Governor of Falaise, Normandy, after defending it with great valour and heroic conduct when besieged by Geoffrey, Earl of Anjou.
+An early reference to the family refers to the render by Henry I of the lordship of Diss, Norfolk to Richard de Lucy, Governor of Falaise, Normandy, after defending it with great valour and heroic conduct when besieged by Geoffrey, Earl of Anjou.